Frequently Asked Questions

 Pellon® Products are available at your local quilt shop and the retailers listed below:

-For a Listing of our North America Wholesale Distributors, please click here: Wholesale Distributors
+For a Listing of our US and Canadian Wholesale Distributors, please click here: Distributors

 Which side of product is fusible?